Japan in the Asian Century

 6. Japan and Trumpnomics

-Donald Trump critical of Japan during election campaign.
-Trump complained Japan not paying enough for Alliance.
+Along comes Donald Trump.
+Critical of Japan during election campaign.
+Complained Japan not paying enough for Alliance.
 Japan spends 1% of GDP on military, US spends 3 1/2%.
+Suggested Japan could even develop nuclear weapons.

 - Burger Shop in Japan Releases New Trump Burger